warriorWorld/About-me/README.md

 ### 1, Roobo
 ![icon](https://zhengxin-pub.cdn.bcebos.com/brandpic/b8af51efce518f2745010d093f924f5d_fullsize.jpg?x-bce-process=image/resize,h_40,w_60)

+This is an education company, it makes software for teaching children.

 #### 1, Roobo AI teacher
 This app is only available on specific devices, you can check it out by clicking [here](https://baijiahao.baidu.com/s?id=1756802320950561258&wfr=spider&for=pc).